mg-Ben/alertmanager-testEnvironment/README.md

 # Others
 ## How to create and apply a notification template
-1. Create a folder inside `/config` directory
-2. Add and create the template file with `.tmpl` extension, which is the format for Go templating system
+1. Add and create the template file with `.tmpl` extension where you want (e.g. you can create a folder inside `./config/`, like `./config/templates/` and create there your templates), which is the format for Go templating system
-3. Reference that file in your `alertmanager.yml` configuration file.
+2. Reference that file in your `alertmanager.yml` configuration file.
 For instance:

 ```YAML
 templates:
   - '/config/templates/template.tmpl'
 ```
-4. Inside `template.tmpl` you define some templates like `{{ define "<template_name>" }}...{{ end }}`.
+3. Inside `template.tmpl` you define some templates like `{{ define "<template_name>" }}...{{ end }}`.
 To see them, it is needed to reference the specific template to load in `alertmanager.yml`.
 For example:

 ```YAML
 receivers: